sarahollett/Reflections/IntrototheZoteroAPI.md

 ![unicode error](http://s29.postimg.org/cj0pc6hyf/unicodeerror.jpg)

 After you follow the instructions for getting Unicode, start back at the beginning.
-Afte `from libZotero import zotero`, then tell Python the user/group code and API Key for the Zotero library you want to use.
+After `from libZotero import zotero`, then tell Python the user/group code and API Key for the Zotero library you want to use.

 If we use the Programming Historian Library they advise, we get no input with the command, `items = zlib.fetchItemsTop({'limit': 5, 'content': 'json,bib,coins'})`